-Below is a list of additional digital security tips for writers and journalists to take into account when preparing for online abuse.
+Below is a list of additional digital security tips for writers and journalists to take into account before facing online abuse.

 Encrypting Your Data and Devices

-In layman’s terms, encryption scrambles and transforms your data so that it can’t be read by prying eyes.
+Encryption scrambles and transforms your data so that it can’t be read by prying eyes.
 It helps to keep your documents, emails, photos, and search queries private.
 Full-disk encryption (FDE) can protect your data in the event that your laptop is lost or stolen.
-Learn more about FDE, including a helpful Buyer’s Guide, at TechTarget.
+Learn more about FDE, including a helpful Buyer’s Guide, at TechTarget and how to set it up for your computer’s operating system with Freedom of the Press Foundation’s encryption toolkit.

 Virtual Private Networks (VPNs) also offer a valuable form of encryption.
 VPN technology allows you to connect to a server via an encrypted connection.
 All data that is transferred between your personal computer and a VPN server is scrambled so that no one else can read it.
-To learn more, visit Stay Safe Online.
+To learn more, read Freedom of the Press Foundation’s in-depth guide to choosing a VPN.
 Not all VPN’s are equally secure or reliable, so be sure to do your research—here’s a helpful Buyer’s Guide for VPNs.

 The Freedom of the Press Foundation also supports a variety of encryption tools for journalists concerned with protecting digital communications.
-Check out their Journalist Guide for more information.
+Check out their Journalist Guide and their introduction to their encryption toolkit for more information.

 Protecting Your Texts and Messages